muratk3n/thirdwave/en/README.md

 ---

 There is some outdated lingo around this issue..
-Just because you call yourself "communist" that doesn't automatically mean your opponent "nationalist".
+Just because you call yourself "communist" that doesn't automatically make your opponent "nationalist".
 Or said country isn't nationalist itself..
 Nationalism can infect anyone..

 "The Chinese Communist Party Has Always Been Nationalist"